sublimelsp/LSP-vue/README.md

 ### Semantic Tokens

 Server assigns a dedicated `entity.name.tag.vue` scope to component tags which allows one to customize their color.
-To customize, select `UI: Customize Color Scheme` from the _Command Palette_ and add a rule like (with your chosen color):
+To customize, select `UI: Customize Color Scheme` from the _Command Palette_ and add a rule like the following (with your chosen color):

 ```jsonc
 {